Skip to main navigation Skip to main content

 Homeowners who use private wells or cisterns as their source of drinking water should have the water tested annually.
 Water quality in private wells is not regulated by the EPA or the state.
 Homeowners who use private wells or cisterns need to contact a certified lab to have the water tested for bacteria and other contaminants, such as nitrates.

 The EPA does not regulate private wells for drinking water, but does offer helpful information.
+The CDC also offers guidance on maintenance, testing, treatment, and more.

 Private water well owners should be aware of land-use practices and potential sources of contamination adjacent to their wells, which could have an impact on groundwater quality.
 These may include the application of pesticides, herbicides and fertilizers to crops and lawns, animal grazing and feeding operations, illegal dumps (such as in a sinkhole) and improperly constructed or maintained septic systems.
 In addition, some naturally occurring chemicals, such as iron and manganese, can degrade water quality.
-Technical Assistance is available for well owners on the best ways to main their well and provide advice on common water quality problems.
-Additionally, the cabinet's generic Groundwater Protection Plan for Domestic Water Well Owners contains many additional ways to protect your well and well water.
+Technical Assistance is available for well owners on the best ways to maintain their well and provide advice on common water quality problems.
+Additionally, the cabinet's generic Groundwater Protection Plan for Private Water Well Owners contains many additional ways to protect your well and well water.

-If your well is located in a low-lying area prone to flooding, you should consider having a certified water well driller raise the well casing to at least 12 inches above the historic record flood level, properly sealing the wiring conduit and providing casing bump protection if floating debris is a concern.
+If your well is located in a low-lying area prone to flooding, you should consider having a certified water well driller raise the well casing to at least 12 inches above the historic record flood level, properly sealing the wiring conduit, and providing casing bump protection if floating debris is a concern.
 Another option is to construct a new well at a location outside the flood-prone area.

 If you live in an area that was recently flooded, your private water well may be at risk.